PE1PWR/SWR_ESP32_ads1115_ILI9341/README.md

+Again made a major change (16-4-2026).
+Latest version is V17 with new eSPI driver for a better display.
+Some pin's are changed for the standard club PCB ESP32 board.

 Latest version V16 is made for IDE 2.3.8.
 Older versions V12 and V15 only works on IDE 1.8.
 X and lower.